splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-to-otel-collector.rst

       <h2>Track your Smart Agent instances</h2>
    </embed>

-Use the ``sfxagent.hostmetadata`` metric to track the amount of Smart Agent instances installed in your environment.
+The ``sfxagent.hostmetadata`` metric tracks the amount of Smart Agent instances installed in your environment.

+Find it using the :ref:`Metric Finder <metric-finder>`, and monitor it using :ref:`dashboards <dashboards>`.